GRaCE: Balancing Multiple Criteria to Achieve Stable, Collision-Free, and Functional Grasps: Ranking Grasps via Utility Functions

 This simplified form can be obtained by observing that $\text{eval}(\phi^{(i)})$ is a Bernoulli variable with probability $\prod_{j=1}^{M_i} p_{j}^{(i)}$, \begin{small}

 \end{small}

 \para{Problem Statement.} We seek to find a grasp that maximizes the utility function:

-The key challenge is that Eq.~(\ref{eq:utility_maximization}) is a non-convex function of the grasps with local optima that can trap standard gradient-based methods.
-Moreover, the multiplication of probabilities leads to numerical instabilities with vanishing gradients when used with neural classifiers~\cite{hochreiter1998vanishing, hanin2018neural}.
-In the next section, we describe how to optimize this function using \method{}.
+The key challenge is that Eq.~(\ref{eq:utility_maximization}) is a non-convex function of the grasps that can trap standard gradient-based methods.
+Moreover, the multiplication of probabilities leads to numerical instabilities with vanishing gradients when used with deep neural classifiers~\cite{hochreiter1998vanishing, hanin2018neural}.
+In the next section, we describe how to optimize this function using \method{}-OPT.